Functions Basics

 These Functions are synchronous.

-Use a Before Publish File Function if you want to trigger code before the file message is published to a channel.
-Some applications of Before Publish File include:
+Use a Before Publish File Function to trigger code before a file message is published to a channel.
+Examples:

-- Routing the message to a moderator channel if the service marks the file as inappropriate.
+- Route the message to a moderator channel if flagged as inappropriate

-- Checking the file for copyright infringements via a third party service and possibly deleting the file from Message Persistence.
+- Check for copyright issues via a third‑party service and optionally delete from Message Persistence

 After Publish File